yuvalkarmi/vscode-go-to-folder/README.md

 ---

-*This extension was originally loosely based on [Go to Folder](https://github.com/zjffun/vscode-go-to-folder) by zjffun but has been completely rewritten.*
+_Credit: The project structure and initial inspiration for this extension are based on [Go to Folder](https://github.com/zjffun/vscode-go-to-folder) by zjffun.
+The extension code has been completely rewritten._